 The relationship between producers, distributors and cinemas is being transformed.
-Producers are moving closer to their audience through the use of social media.
-They are learning how to use viral marketing and crowd sourcing, how to integrate user collaboration.
-Community managers and audience experts will be more and more involoved in the development process, to start building direct relationships with the audience at an early stage.
+Producers are moving closer to their audience through the use of social media and learning how to use viral marketing and crowd sourcing.
+Community managers and audience experts will increasingly be involved in the development process to start building direct relationships with the audience.

 Opening up to new target groups

-The central target group of training in the audiovisual sector will always be the creative triangle of producer — writer — director.
-But future training will also have to address new target groups: decision-makers, funders and policy-makers; the new professions from the digital imaging technician or the data wrangler to the story architect, community manager and blogger; the festival manager and other professionals involved in promoting films; the private and public service broadcasters; and the non-European participants to create truly international training, to really react to globalization and to be able to answer the global challenges.
+The central target group of training in the audiovisual sector will always be the creative triangle of producer – writer – director.
+But future training will also have to address new target groups: decision-makers, funders and policy makers, the new professions from the digital imaging technician or the data wrangler to the community manager, blogger and story architect; the festival manager and other professionals involved in promoting films; the private and public service broadcasters, the non-European participants to create truly international training, to really react to globalization and to be able to answer the global challenges.

 MEDIA Mundus and internationalism